nigelrue/azure-network-protocols/README.md

 <img src="https://i.postimg.cc/C1x4S7xX/temp-Image1y88s7.avif" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 2.
-Create a new virtual machine.  using the image: Windows 10 Pro, Version 21H2.
+Create a new virtual machine using the image: Windows 10 Pro, Version 21H2.
 Name this virtual machine, "VM-1".
 Use the same resource group created in step 1, "RG-1".
 Create a username and password for the virtual machine.
 </p>
 <br />